Tenchi wo Kurau

+Tenchi wo Kurau (天地を喰らう) is a Japanese manga series written and illustrated by Hiroshi Motomiya.
+It is a fictionalized retelling of China's Three Kingdoms period with fantasy elements.

 Plot

-Liu Bei is a descendant of Liu Sheng, prince Jing of Zhongshan of the Han Dynasty.
+Liu Bei is a descendant of Liu Sheng, prince Jing of Zhongshan of the Han dynasty.
 Cao Cao is the adopted grandchild of Cao Teng, a eunuch in the palace.
 Sun Jian is the governor of Jiangdong.
 The three show their marvelous leading-role to divide China to three states: Shu, Wei and Wu.

 A significant difference is the use of fantasy elements; for example, many villains in the beginning are monsters as opposed to humans.
 Liu Bei meets a beautiful giant heavenly being in heaven, and she gives him the power to conquer the country.
 He meets and swears to be brothers with Guan Yu and Zhang Fei.

 Video games

 The manga has the following video game adaptations by Capcom: